By KBB.com Editors

 Anyone looking for edgy, aggressive styling and racetrack performance to match would be better served by the Cayman.
 Although both the Boxster and Boxster S come fairly well equipped for the money, the option list is long and pricey and your Boxster may drive out the door with a price tag equivalent to a 911.

 Driving Impressions Porsches are excellent driving machines and both Boxster models more than live up to that heritage.
 They are rewarding to drive at nearly any level of expertise.
 The feel and...responsiveness of the steering is incredible, allowing for accurate and exact placement through just about any type of turn and at just about any speed a reasonable person might attempt.
 The handling is as exceptional as the steering, although the combination of optional 19-inch wheels and the "sport" setting of the PASM on certain road surfaces can result in a very harsh ride.
 Through the years, the term "Porsche brakes" has become a synonym for the ultimate in safe, positive stopping.
 Best of all, even though it is a convertible, the Boxster is no fair-weather-only vehicle when it comes to safe and exceptional levels of performance in wet or dry conditions.
-Although the performance of the Tiptronic S transmission continues to improve, those physically capable should consider only the ultra-smooth six-speed manual.
+The performance of the PDK double-clutch gearbox is light years beyond the previous Tiptronic S automatic and delivers faster performance times than the excellent six-speed manual.

 Porsche Stability Management (PSM)

 Porsche Stability Management is great for what it doesn't do – interfere with your fun during aggressive driving – as much as what it does do – bail you out when the fun stops because your gumption has exceeded your ability.